 I stared at the coins.
 I closed my fist around them.
 They were still warm from the heat of the man’s body, making me aware of the level of intimacy I now shared with him and with the entire affair.

 The man returned to the door and jerked it open.
 I heard nothing but my own heartbeat and the pale man’s voice.

 I could not think how to respond.

-The man stepped into the busy street and closed the door, and I wondered if this might be how Judas felt accepting blood money.
+The man stepped into the street, and as the black carriage and horses drove away, I wondered if this was how Judas had felt accepting blood money.

 End of Chapter

 The preceding is a weekly fiction series, first-draft chapters of a work-in-progress Urban Fantasy and Suspense Novel set in Victorian London, Chronicle of the Raven, by Terry Heath.

 To follow this story as it is written, subscribe at terryheath.com/newsletter and select Early Editions or subscribe to the podcast.
 Follow Terry’s behind-the-scenes writer’s work through his podcast, Indie Author’s Journey.